AntonSot-Github/AntonSot-Github/README.md

 ## Hi, I'm Anton 👋
-PHP / Laravel / Fullstack Developer
+PHP / Laravel (Backend / Fullstack)
+Based in Poland
 ---
 I am a PHP / Laravel developer with over 2.5 years of self-directed learning and hands-on experience.